LibertFan/Records/Image to text.md

  3) Video summarization by learning submodular mixtures of objectives

-## Q1: During traning, how to pair region sequence and the corresponding question ?
+## Q1: During training, how to pair region sequence and the corresponding question ?

 ##